Single Sign-on FAQs

 If your existing certificate has expired, you may need to contact your identity provider to retrieve a new x509 certificate.
 The new certificate must be updated in the SSO configuration settings page on Docker Hub.

-Q: What happens when I turn off SSO for my organization?
+What happens when I turn off SSO for my organization(s) or company?

-When you turn off SSO, authentication through your Identity Provider will no longer be required to access Docker.
-Users may continue to log in through Single Sign-On as well as Docker ID and password.
+When you turn off SSO, authentication through your Identity Provider isn’t required to access Docker.
+Users may continue to sign in through Single Sign-On as well as Docker ID and password.

 Q: How do I handle accounts using Docker Hub as a secondary registry?
 Do I need a bot account?